 You could also consider planting a tree to create privacy and to screen neighbouring buildings.
 Read about our recommended screening trees.

-Choose the largest plants that you can afford, for more immediate impact.
+For more immediate impact, choose the largest plants you can afford.
 Here are some ideas for fast-growing plants for screens.

 Bamboo

 Bamboo makes a great contemporary screen.
-Go for a non-invasive clump-forming variety such as Fargesia nitida.
-Once the plants have reached your desired height, snip the tops off.
-Bamboo can be grown in containers, making it a good choice for screening a patio, roof terrace or balcony.
+Choose a noninvasive clump-forming variety, such as Fargesia nitida.
+Once the plants reach your desired height, snip the tops off.
+Bamboo can be grown in containers, making it a good choice for patio, roof terrace or balcony screening.

 Phyllostachys vivax 'Aureocaulis'